 Dr. John Golden was born on the 31st of May, 1843 in Rathscanlon, Ireland.
 He was the youngest of 8 children born to Richard Jasper Golden and the former Annie Black.
-His parents were farmers and his siblings were; Maria, Jasper, Sarah, Richard, Ann, Frances and Elizabeth.
+His parents were farmers and his siblings were; Maria, Jasper, Sarah, Richard, Ann, Frances “Fanny” and Elizabeth.
 Dr. Golden was born with a cleft lip.
 He had corrective surgery in a city hospital when he was about 8 years old.
-This information was documented in a letter from his brother Richard to his other brother Jasper.
-(This letter is still in the family’s possession today.).
+This information was documented in a letter from his brother Richard to his brother Jasper.
+(This letter is still in the family’s possession today).
 Further, Dr. Golden contracted scarlet fever as a child which nearly killed him and severely scarred his lungs.

 Dr. Golden graduated M.D. from the University of Michigan Medical School in 1869 and returned to Essex County to begin his medical practice.

 Dr. and Mrs. Golden had 3 children.
 Their daughter Charlotte Golden was born on the 27th of February, 1871 in Tilbury West Township.
 Their son, John Stanley Golden was born on the 20th of July, 1874 also in Tilbury West Township.
 Their son George Charles Golden was born on the 15th of August, 1885 in Blenheim.
-Dr. Golden is listed in the 1885 Ontario Business Directory as practicing in Blenheim and according to the 1891 census, the family was living in Blenheim.
+Dr. Golden was listed in the 1885 Ontario Business Directory as practicing in Blenheim and according to the 1891 census, the family was living in Blenheim.

 By 1901, the Golden family was living in the Village of Highgate.